chainer/chainer/docs/source/tutorial/train_loop.rst

 :class:`~chainer.Link` and :class:`~chainer.Function`.

 - **:class:`~chainer.Function` is a function without learnable paremeters.**
-- **:class:`~chainer.Link` is a function that conatins (learnable) parameters.** We can think of :class:`~chainer.Link` as wrapping a :class:`~chainer.Function` to give it parameters.
+- **:class:`~chainer.Link` is a function that contains (learnable) parameters.** We can think of :class:`~chainer.Link` as wrapping a :class:`~chainer.Function` to give it parameters.
 That is, :class:`~chainer.Link` will contain the parameters and when it is called, it will also call a corresponding :class:`~chainer.Function`.

 We then describe a model by implementing code that performs the "forward pass" computations.
-This code will call various links and chains (recall that :class:`~chainer.Link` and :class:`~chainer.Chain` are callable objects).
+This code will call various links and functions (recall that :class:`~chainer.Link` and :class:`~chainer.Function` are callable objects).
-Chainer will take care of the "backward pass" automatically and so we do not need to worry about that unless we want to write some custom funcions.
+Chainer will take care of the "backward pass" automatically and so we do not need to worry about that unless we want to write some custom functions.

 - For examples of links, see the :mod:`chainer.links` module.
 - For examples of functions, see the :mod:`chainer.functions` module.